 Description: This general education course acquaints students with the visual and technical language of Interior Design.
 Through education of the principles of design, this course will foster design sensibility as it is applied to residential space and structure.
 Emphasis will be placed on using space effectively, the selection and arrangement of furnishings and residential materials, and the application of relevant theory related to everyday living experiences.
-Students will create a comprehensive design portfolio and complete a client-based design project in order to demonstrate their competency in design and composition analysis, presentation/communication of design solutions, understanding of historical influences, creative thinking, and identification of effective design solutions.
+Students will create a comprehensive design portfolio and complete a clientbased design project in order to demonstrate their competency in design and composition analysis, presentation/communication of design solutions, understanding of historical influences, creative thinking, and identification of effective design solutions.
 This course also introduces students to the professional aspects of a career in Interior Design.

-HFST 1997 Home and Family Studies Internship I Semester(s) Taught: Fall, Spring

-Credits, Lecture hours, Lab hours: (1-3:1-3:0) Description: This is an internship in the Home and Family Studies Department.
-Students can choose an internship opportunity in Early Childhood Education, Daycare, Foods, Sewing, Human Development, or Consumer Services.
-Internships are temporary, on-thejob experiences intended to help students identify how their studies in the classroom apply to the workplace.
+HFST 1997 Home and Family Studies Internship I Semester(s) Taught: Fall, Spring job experiences intended to help students identify how their studies in the classroom apply to the workplace.
 Internships are individually arranged by the student in collaboration with a faculty member in the chosen discipline and a supervisor at the workplace.
 This course is repeatable for up to 6 credits, with no more than 3 credits per semester.
 Additional fees required.
 Internships are typically pass/fail credits.
 Students desiring a grade will need to negotiate a contract with significant academic work beyond the actual work experience.